yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 {{< note title="Note" >}}

-If `\d` is used without a *pattern* argument, it is equivalent to `\dtvmsE` which will show a list of all visible tables, views, materialized views, sequences, and foreign tables.
+If `\d` is used without a *pattern* argument, it is equivalent to `\dtvmsE`, which shows a list of all visible tables, views, materialized views, sequences, and foreign tables.
 This is purely a convenience measure.

 {{< /note >}}